 Why the Ice Trick Works

-Other Ways to Remove Dents Out of Your Rug
+Other Ways to Remove Dents From Your Rug

 If you don't have any ice cubes handy, no worries—there are other ways you can get those pesky dents out of your rug.
+And, oddly enough, they rely upon heat rather than ice to get the job done.
 Grab your trusty iron and steam out the dent, or try a spray bottle and blow dryer to fluff up those fibers.
 Here's how each method works:

 Use an Iron

-Applying iron steam to your furniture dent can also be effective.
-Fill your iron up with water and turn it on to the highest setting.
+Applying the steam that comes out of your clothes iron to your furniture dent can also be effective.
+Fill the iron up with water and turn it on to the highest setting.
 Hold your iron four to six inches above the dent, so that you’re applying a consistent amount of steam to the dent without scorching or saturating it.
 (To be clear, you are not ironing your rug—just making steam).
 Once the carpet feels fairly hot and has absorbed enough moisture, you can fluff up the fibers and vacuum to finish.

 Use a Spray Bottle and Blow Dryer